Visa Traveler

 PERSONAL OPINION

-It’s a pain to wait for the approval but the Visa on Arrival is about 1/3 rd the price of a 30-day single-entry UAE visa.
-If you don’t plan on staying more than 14 days in the UAE, you could save a lot of money by obtaining Visa on Arrival.
-So the wait at the departure airport is worth it.
+It’s a pain to wait for the approval, but the Visa on Arrival is the cheapest option compared to any other type of UAE visa for tourists.
+If you don’t plan on staying more than 14 days in the UAE, you could save a lot of money by obtaining the Visa on Arrival.
+So a little bit of waiting at the departure airport is worth it.

 Procedure to get UAE or Dubai Visa on Arrival at Sharjah Airport